CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .

-3. The Initialize method- Gives the application instructions on operations that need to be preformed prior to running the simulation.
+3. *The Initialize method* This section gives the application instructions on operations that need to be preformed prior to running the simulation.
 This section locates the configuration file and sets internal variables in OpenMI.

 .. figure:: ./images/Tutorial03/start.png